EIT-Pathogena/client/README.md

 # gpas-client

 The command line interface and Python API for the Global Pathogen Analysis Service.
-Enables secure sample upload, progress monitoring, and retrieval of analytical outputs.
+Enables secure sample upload with client-side human read removal, progress monitoring, and retrieval of analytical outputs.